The Best Range Bags

 The back pad kept the pistols from rubbing uncomfortably and it did a solid job of preventing back sweat and discomfort.

 - Not technically a range bag

-What to look for in a range bag
+What to Look for in a Quality Range Bag

-Range bags aren’t fashion statements – they’re performance-oriented.
+A range bag isn’t a fashion statement – they’re performance-oriented.
 These bags will be subject to more stresses and hard items, bumps and bruises, than a typical backpack or messenger bag.

 We found it helpful to establish some hone in on some foundational rules for narrowing down the field of range bag contenders: